schmaustech/hypershift-blog/README.md

 We will be using the community operator for both but in the future Red Hat Advanced Cluster Management for Kubernetes will actually integrate Hypershift and this will not be required.

-Once the Hive operator is installed create the basic Hive configiguration yaml below:
+Once the Hive operator is installed create the basic Hive configuration yaml below:

 ~~~bash
 cat << EOF > ~/hiveconfig.yaml